GoLearnToCode/kiei924-winter17/weeks/6/homework.md

   * Card images can be found using the following convention: http://golearntocode.com/images/cards/5_of_diamonds.png
   * Requirements for full credit:
     * Create your own React class to represent a card.
-    * Store the "hand" (i.e. the five random cards) in `state`
+    * Store the "hand" (i.e. the five random cards) in `state`.
-    * Create your function to deal out five new cards, replacing the hand in `state`
+    * Create your function to deal out five new cards, replacing the hand in `state` when the "Deal" button is pressed.